 Practical example:

 The Affordable Advocate office was recently contacted by Mr Karel who wanted to sue for an increase in rent based on an agreed inflation clause.
-The clause read “The tenant and the leaseholder mutually agreed that the rent would be increased annually by the current rate of inflation.”
+The clause read “The tenant and the landlord have mutually agreed that the rent will increase annually by the current rate of inflation.”
 According to Mr Karl, although his tenant negotiated and signed the clause in this wording, he subsequently refused to increase the rent to take account of inflation and continued to pay the same rent.
 While we understood Mr. Karl’s indignation, we advised him not to waste energy and money on a previously lost lawsuit.
 His proposed clause was invalid as it was too vague and it was obvious that his tenant was well aware of this fact.
-Rather, we advised him to have his lease reviewed by a professional and to use a new and good quality lease, including a bulletproof inflation clause, after a certain period.
+Rather, we advised him to have his lease reviewed by a professional and to use a new and good quality lease, including a bulletproof inflation clause, after a certain period of time.

-tip: The rent should be precisely defined in the lease agreement.
-We recommend that you specify how the rent will be increased, for example, by linking it to the inflation rate.
-However, it is most advantageous for the landlord not to make rent increases complicated in the contract, but to negotiate a contract for relatively short periods of time for a fixed term.
+The rent should be specified in the lease agreement.
+We also recommend that you specify directly in the contract how it will be increased, for example, by linking it to the inflation rate.
+However, it is most advantageous for the landlord not to deal with rent increases in a complex contract, but to negotiate a contract for relatively short periods of a fixed term.
 The issue is discussed in more detail in a separate article.

 What is not allowed by law when increasing the rent?